 Tragedy often strikes when we least expect it.
 Traffic in Georgia can be unpredictable and sometimes accidents can lead to horrible consequences, even if the accident was unintended.
-Grieving for the loss of a loved one, friend, or for individuals who died as a result of an accident is traumatic in itself, only to be charged and arrested for vehicular homicide (Homicide by Vehicle).
+Grieving for the loss of a loved one, friend, or an individual who died as a result of an accident is traumatic in itself, only to be charged and arrested for vehicular homicide (Homicide by Vehicle).
 There are on average 1,500 vehicular homicide cases in Georgia alone each year (National Highway Traffic Safety Administration “NHTSA”).
-The Georgia Governor’s Office of Highway Safety reports similar figures with about 300 traffic fatalities each year that are alcohol related.
+The Georgia Governor’s Office of Highway Safety reports similar figures with about 300 traffic fatalities each year that are alcohol-related.
 Vehicular Homicide is the most serious criminal traffic offense in Georgia.
 If you or a loved one are facing these charges, our experienced vehicular homicide lawyers at Chestney & Sullivan can help prepare the best criminal defense possible.

 Homicide by Vehicle is a serious charge that can bring serious consequences.
 If the charge rises to the level of a felony, the penalty range can be anywhere from three to fifteen years in prison.
 If the driver charged with vehicular homicide had already been declared a Habitual Violator, the driver can be sentenced from five to twenty years in prison – just on that one charge alone!